grindjs/grindjs/docs/guides/assets.markdown

 ## Deployments

-During your deploy process, you should run `bin/cli assets:publish`.
+During your deploy process, you should run `yarn cli assets:publish`.
 This will precompile all assets and move them into the `public/` directory.

 As long as you’re using `assetPath()` or one of the asset container directives to reference your assets, they’ll start serving the compiled versions automatically.